SrikanthCeela/Hospitality-Domain-Data-Analysis-with-Python/README.md

 # Hospitality-Domain-Data-Analysis-with-Python

-## AtliQ Grands is a Hotel Chain, which has multiple hotels across India.
+#### AtliQ Grands is a Hotel Chain with multiple hotels across India.